dem1995/machine-learning/curriculum/svms/README.md

 nav_order: 10
 ---

+### External Resources
+- https://towardsdatascience.com/https-medium-com-pupalerushikesh-svm-f4b42800e989 provides a good overview of SVMs/parameters, as well as a straightforward example of a kernel transformation
+- https://towardsdatascience.com/support-vector-machines-explained-with-python-examples-cb65e8172c85/ provides a more in-depth exploration of SVMS, and has some good Python examples

 # Support Vector Machines

 ### Introduction
 The basic premise behind Support Vector Machines (SVMs) is that they provide a **supervised method for finding an efficient binary classifier**.
 Specifically, given a set of labelled vectors in *n* dimensions, we **find a line/plane** (linear equation) in *n*-1 dimensions **that best partitions our vectors**.